Mastodon

 Is now:

-Wait for the file to be imported to Apple Books.
+6. Wait for your EPUB file to upload to iCloud.

 If the change isn’t quite right?